Huntsville

 What is the average home price in Huntsville?

-The average home price in Huntsville is $433,000.
-Home prices range from $70,000 to $6.0 million, catering to various budgets and preferences.
+The average home price in Huntsville is approximately $430,000.
+Home prices in the area range from $55,000 to $6.0 million, catering to various budgets and preferences.

 What schools serve Huntsville?